ohiofi/game-design-curriculum/README.md

 When should we schedule rewards?
 Cookie Clicker and Farmville psychologically manipulate players to keep playing

-## Calculating Score
+### Calculating Score
 How can you make the player's score go down with time?

+### Multiple Paths to Victory

-### Discuss: What are some games with multiple victory conditions?
+ Discuss: What are some games with multiple victory conditions?

 Multiple Paths to Victory
 https://lanepushinggames.com/article/killer-queen-thoughts-on-multiple-victory-conditions